-charts the absurdly prophetic journey of a humble hard drive from the domestic shelter of the desktop and out into the perilous romance of the British landscape to explore ideas on memory, data, humanism and futurity.
-Captured entirely on 16mm film stock with an old clockwork Bolex camera, the hard drive embarks on a quest of self-discovery to reveal an odyssey of sci-fi tech, global archives, metaphysical data, digital apocalypses, future humans, monstrous ancestors, and memory failure.
+charts the absurdly prophetic journey of a humble hard drive from the domestic shelter of the desktop and out into the perilous romance of the British landscape to explore speculative ideas on memory, data, humanism and futurity.
+Captured entirely on 16mm film stock with an old clockwork Bolex camera, the hard drive embarks on a quest of self-discovery to reveal an odyssey of sci-fi tech, global archives, digital apocalypses, metaphysical data, non-human futures, and memory failure.

-The film features conversations between the filmmaker and pioneering technologists who are developing emerging data storage technologies for the long-term preservation of human knowledge and radical thinkers who are questioning the nature of reality and data, and the future of humanity.
-Animated by these voices, the hard drive traverses a vast cinematic landscape of data, information, knowledge and wisdom to ask the how, why and when we will be remembered in the future and, questionably, by whom?
+The film features conversations between myself () and pioneering technologists who are developing emerging data storage technologies for the long-term preservation of human knowledge and radical thinkers who are questioning the nature of reality, data, and the future of humanity.
+Animated by these voices, the hard drive traverses a vast cinematic landscape to ask the who, how, when and why we will be remembered in the future and by whom?

-Conversations with individuals that are featured in the film include & , doomsday technologists who are part of a team at Piql in Norway that has developed a way to store digital information on celluloid film in an Arctic World Vault.
-And biotechnologist who has pioneered a molecular biological hard drive that can store all the worlds data.
-Also, whose technology, the 5D Memory Crystal was fired into space to orbit the sun for eternity.
+Individuals featured in the film include & , doomsday technologists who are part of a team at Piql in Norway that has developed a way to store digital information on celluloid film in an Arctic World Vault.
+Also, biotechnologist who has pioneered a molecular biological hard drive that can store all the worlds data and whose technology, the 5D Memory Crystal was fired into space to orbit the sun for eternity.
 The film also explores Memory of Mankind, a comprehensive archive of human stories stored inside of a mountain in Austria, overseen by its enigmatic founder .
-Also, Information Scientist celebrates the fascinating and surprising history of data storage technologies, and Product Designer laments his design for the star of the film, the LaCie D2 Hard Drive.
-Interwoven throughout the film, philosophers and divulge radical ideas about the ephemeral nature of data and humanities future ancestors through a hallucinatory exploration of metaphysical and posthuman thought.
-Punctuating the film are moments that intimately expose the fallibility of memory, revealed through a personal conversation with the filmmaker's own partner, who, while on a walk with their dog Fingal, share the often fond, but fraught memories of the film's five year production.
+Information Scientist celebrates the fascinating and surprising history of data storage technologies, and Product Designer laments his design for the star of the film, the LaCie D2 Hard Drive.
+Interwoven throughout the film, philosophers and divulge radical ideas about the ephemeral nature of data and our future non-human ancestors through a hallucinatory exploration of metaphysical and posthuman thought.
+Punctuating the film are moments that intimately expose the fallibility of memory, revealed through a personal conversation with my own partner, during which, while on a walk with our dog Fingal, we share the often fond, but fraught memories of the film's five-year production.